 Meal planning & eating for heart health should focus on 5 things:

-- Eating the right type of fat
+- Eating the right type and proper amount of fat

 - Limiting your salt intake

 - Increasing dietary fiber